Nextiva / Blog / Customer Experience

 How to Strategically Reduce Customer Service Costs

 Strategically, reducing customer service costs is all about precision.
+Understanding customer service cost drivers is the first step to managing them effectively and finding opportunities to reduce costs.
 Eliminate waste while improving efficiency and CX.
-Below are some ways to do it intelligently.
+Below are some ways to reduce customer service costs while offering good customer service:

 1. Audit and measure your current customer service costs

 Measure how much you currently invest in customer service.
-What’s the cost per ticket value?
+What is the cost per ticket value?

 Cost per support ticket = Total customer support spend ÷ Number of tickets resolved

-Industry data show that the average cost per call in U.S. contact centers ranges from $2.70 to $5.60.
-If your analysis exceeds this range, strategic changes and automation can help bring it down.
-This analysis creates ample awareness about reducing costs.
+Industry data for 2026 shows that the average cost per call in contact centers now ranges from $2.70 to $5.60.
+If your analysis exceeds this range, it indicates a high level of operational friction that can be solved through better tool consolidation.

 Cost per contact - CPC

-Once you have identified the cost per support ticket value, go to the next steps.
-Break down expenses into three categories:
+Once you have identified the cost per support ticket value, go to the next steps and break down expenses into three categories:

 • Personnel costs for salaries, attrition, and benefits